CBJBinterwebs/fokoos-odin-marlin2.0.x-w_bltouch/README.md

 	-discovered that you cannot enable advanced pause feature.  it causes random pauses -added all project files so people can edit them as they please -added two different pre-compiled firmware.  one with normal bed size, one with 230mm 'X' bed size because I was getting weirdness on the right edge of my bed meshes.  look in folder 'pre-compiled', with subfolders corresponding to desired bed size

+Update Apr 8, 2022:
+	-change stepper drivers to TMC2209_STANDALONE, which is what MKS have set for this board in their firmware file (https://github.com/makerbase-mks/Mks-Robin-Nano-Marlin2.0-Firmware/blob/master/Marlin/Configuration.h)
+	-change DEFAULT_AXIS_STEPS_PER_UNIT for extruder from '94' to '93'.
+	-enabled EXTRAPOLATE_BEYOND_GRID again
+	-enabled bilinear subdivision
+	-experimented with linear advance, but it is not possible on TMC2209 on Robin Nano V2 without first modifying the hardware.
+DO NOT ENABLE!

 # How to use:
 Remove previous firmware files from your microSD card.